aptxlabs/fsahealthcare/content/our-team/index.md

 We are proud to serve not just as exporter, but as contributors to the well-being of communities.
 As we move forward, our vision remains clear: to lead with integrity, grow with purpose, and continue making a positive impact on patients’ lives.

-Thank you for trusting
+Thank you for trusting us.
 FSA HEALTHCARE LLC UAE
-FSA HEALTHCARE LLP
+FSA PHARMA LLP

 **Sayed Furkhan Sadiq**
 *Founder Director*
 *FSA HEALTHCARE  Group*

 ---